-- 3.12 Improved advice to the licensed businesses and the public to improve knowledge and understanding of the Act and the options available to businesses and residents in relation to applications for licences. - 3.13 Recognising the introduction of the Live Music Act 2012 and how this can promote an increase in live music venues whilst at the same time maintaining a balance to protect residents.
+- 3.11 Improved advice to the licensed businesses and the public to improve knowledge and understanding of the Act and the options available to businesses and residents in relation to applications for licences. - 3.12 Recognising the introduction of the Live Music Act 2012 and how this can promote an increase in live music venues whilst at the same time maintaining a balance to protect residents. - 3.13 Detailing the Authority's stance on the Late Night Levy (LNL), Early Morning Alcohol Restriction Orders (EMRO's) and Cumulative Impact whilst allowing flexibility in that approach should those matters need consideration for implementation in the future.

-- 3.14 Detailing the Authority's stance on the Late Night Levy (LNL), Early Morning Alcohol Restriction Orders (EMRO) and Cumulative Impact whilst allowing flexibility in that approach should those matters need consideration for implementation in the future. - 3.15 Clarity on the application process for all licence types including the Authority's approach to suspension of licences/certificates for non payment of annual fees. - 3.16 Clarity on the Authority's stance in relation to applications to remove a Designated Premises Supervisor (DPS) from community premises licensed for alcohol sales to allow the sales to be authorised by a management committee.
-This is to ensure that alcohol sales are responsibly managed in community premises following a relaxation of the requirement to have a DPS. - 3.17 Clarity and advice on the role, purpose and requirements for clear licence conditions to promote all of the licensing objectives.
+- 3.14 Clarity on the application process for all licence types including the Authority's approach to suspension of licences/certificates for non payment of annual fees. - 3.15 Clarity on the Authority's stance in relation to applications to remove a Designated Premises Supervisor (DPS) from community premises licensed for alcohol sales to allow the sales to be authorised by a management committee.
+This is to ensure that alcohol sales are responsibly managed in community premises following a relaxation of the requirement to have a DPS. - 3.16 Clarity and advice on the role, purpose and requirements for clear licence conditions to promote all of the licensing objectives.
 This will ensure licensees better understand the restrictions on their licences.
-It will aid residents affected by licensed premises activities to identify and report if breaches and to allow for effective enforcement by the Licensing Authority to ensure promotion of the licensing objectives. - 3.18 Changes to the process for submitting temporary event Notices (TENS) and the inclusion of Environmental Health as a statutory consultee to improve the knowledge of persons submitting TENS and the authority's expectations of them to promote the Licensing objectives at their temporary event.
-Changes in the law in relation to Community Ancillary Notices (CAN). - 3.19 Clarity on the rules around the provision of adult entertainment including exempt sexual entertainment and the relationship between the Licensing Act 2003 and the Local Government (Miscellaneous Provisions) Act 1982.
-This is to ensure that exempt entertainment (under the LG (MP) Act 1982) is properly regulated under the LA2003 where licences permit it and to ensure the protection of children from harm. - 4.
-FINANCIAL IMPLICATIONS [IB] - 4.1 None arising directly from this report. - 5.
+It will aid residents affected by licensed premises activities to identify and report if breaches and to allow for effective enforcement by the Licensing Authority to ensure promotion of the licensing objectives. - 3.17 Changes to the process for submitting temporary event Notices (TENS) and the inclusion of Environmental Health as a statutory consultee to improve the knowledge of persons submitting TENS and the authority's expectations of them to promote the Licensing objectives at their temporary event.
+Changes in the law in relation to Community Ancillary Notices (CAN). - 3.18 Clarity on the rules around the provision of adult entertainment including exempt sexual entertainment and the relationship between the Licensing Act 2003 and the Local Government (Miscellaneous Provisions) Act 1982.
+This is to ensure that exempt entertainment (under the LG (MP) Act 1982) is properly regulated under the LA2003 where licences permit it.
+Also updated text under the Protection of Children from harm and information to raise awareness of child sexual exploitation. - 3.19 The Cumulative Impact Policy has been reviewed to now not include the area of the new Crescent development. - 4.
+FINANCIAL IMPLICATIONS [AG] - 4.1 None arising directly from this report. - 5.
 LEGAL IMPLICATIONS [MR] - 5.1 Set out in the report. - 6.
 CORPORATE PLAN IMPLICATIONS [RP] - 6.1 Will help improve public safety, protect children from harm and prevent public nuisance and crime and disorder within the Borough and thereby contribute towards the Council aims of creating a safe vibrant place to work and live. - 7.
+CONSULTATION [MB]

-CONSULTATION [MB] - 7.1 The Act sets out a list of statutory consultees and also makes provision for other persons/bodies to be consulted as necessary and as requested.
+7.1 The Act sets out a list of statutory consultees and also makes provision for other persons/bodies to be consulted as necessary and as requested.